aaiken1/fin-data-analysis-text/_sources/intro.md

 I have pulled material from many different sources in order to create these notes and I am very grateful that they have made their work available.
 For example, I include commentary on examples from our book.
 There are also many other excellent and, often, free guides to using Python, Jupyter notebooks, and VS Code.

+For each topic we cover, I'll let you know if I'd like you to read or watch something beyond what's in these notes.

 [The Python Tutorial](https://docs.python.org/3/tutorial/index.html).
 This is the main tutorial from the folks who develop Python.
 I'll refer to it throughout the text if you want a more in-depth look at something.

 [Python for Finance, 2e](https://www.oreilly.com/library/view/python-for-finance/9781492024323/).
 This is one of the few "python and finance" books, though it jumps from the basics into more advanced material quite quickly.
 This textbook also has a Github repository that [contains the code used in the book](https://github.com/yhilpisch/py4fi2nd).